charlieroses/charlieroses/markdownfiles/blog/2020-07-24_phillystartup2.md

 If you look through my
 [GitHub repository](https://github.com/charlierosec/PhillyStartupSprint2020) in
-my Day06 directory, you can see the interations and concepts I went through when creating the logo and posts.
+my Day06 directory, you can see the iterations and concepts I went through when creating the logo and posts.
 I played with colors and alignment and language with the logo.
 I ended up choosing the final logo with aspects of the Lyft pink and the goPuff blue.
 I played with different angles in the concept art.
-I tried to have thecolors in our Instagram post match those from the logo but with a darker, nighttime mood.
+I tried to have the colors in our Instagram post match those from the logo but with a darker, nighttime mood.
 We chose Will Smith as a hypothetical ambassador.
 He and the goPuff fish are driving a Lyft car through Philly at night, making those late night snack deliveries.